-This course includes instruction in three or fewer selected individual, dual, or team sports.
-Students from beginning levels through advanced levels will develop an in-depth knowledge of strategies, coaching techniques, officiating procedures, and progressive skill development.
-Individual schools will select the sport activities that meet the needs of their student populations.
+Students in Specialty Sports will demonstrate competency and/or refine activity specific movement skills in two or more lifetime activities (outdoor pursuits, individualperformance activities, invasion games, net/wall games, or target games.)
+Students from beginning levels through advanced levels will develop an in-depth knowledge of technical and tactical strategies, coaching techniques, officiating procedures and progressive skill development.
+Individual schools will select the sport activity that best meets the needs of their student population.
 Students may take this course more than once.